joshuaj03/CODSOFT/README.md

 # CODSOFT
-Task submission for CodSoft intership on Python Programming
+Task submission for CodSoft internship on Python Programming